Ryan-yzy/Ryan-yzy.github.io/_pages/about.md

 # Selected Awards as a student

+- Awards as a postgraduate student
+  - President's Scholarship at Southeast University: Only ten master's students out of over 20,000 are awarded this honor.
+  - National Scholarship

 - Mathematics Competition
   - First Prize in the Jiangsu Provincial College Student Mathematics Competition.

   - Third Prize in the National College Student Mathematics Competition.

 - Mathematical Modeling
   - Second Prize at the Provincial Level in the National College Student Mathematical Modeling Competition.